-A ship cannot enter a winter loadline when loaded down to its summer marks, as this will submerge the winter freeboard.
-Where draft restrictions will come into effect, the summer draft is compared with the available draft and difference in centimeters multiplied by the TPC (tons per centimeter).
+A ship cannot enter a winter load-line when loaded down to its summer marks, as this will submerge the winter freeboard.
+Where draft restrictions will come into effect, the summer draft is compared with the available draft, and the difference in centimeters multiplied by the TPC (tons per centimeter).
 TPC (tons per centimeter) multiplied by the difference in deadweight gives the available deadweight.
-After making allowance for bunkers, fresh water, and constants, the ship’s DWCC (Deadweight Cargo Capacity) is found.
-Draft allowances may be made when a ship sails into areas where the density of the water is different to that of salt water (1.025 gr/cm3).
+After making allowance for bunkers, freshwater, and constants, the ship’s DWCC (Deadweight Cargo Capacity) is found.
+Draft allowances may be made when a ship sails into areas where the density of the water is different from that of saltwater (1.025 gr/cm3).
 This may occur when a ship enters inland waterways or berths and the water may be a mix of saltwater and freshwater.
-The allowance is referred to as Brackish Water Allowance (BWA) or Dock Water Allowance (DWA) and the density relative to that of fresh water (1.000 gr/cm3) is calculated using the following formula:
+The allowance is referred to as Brackish Water Allowance (BWA) or Dock Water Allowance (DWA) and the density relative to that of freshwater (1.000 gr/cm3) is calculated using the following formula:

 DWA = FWA (1025 – density of dock water)/25